 By May 2023, the Mormon mom had shut down 8 Passengers, separated from Kevin, and moved with two of their children into the home of her life coach, Jodi Hildebrandt.
 There, Ruby and Hildebrandt subjected the kids to horrific abuse.
 This came to light in late August 2023 when Ruby’s then-12-year-old son escaped the house and sought help from a neighbor.
 That December, Ruby pleaded guilty to child abuse.

-As the Hulu show looks at Ruby’s past actions, you’re probably wondering what the 43-year-old’s life is like today.
-Here’s what to know about where Ruby Franke is imprisoned, how she spends her time there, when she’ll be released, and what contact she’s had with her family from behind bars.
+With the case still drawing interest thanks to Netflix’s Evil Influencer, you might be wondering what Ruby Franke’s life is like today.
+Here’s what to know about where the now-43-year-old is imprisoned, how she spends her time there, when she’ll be released, and what contact she’s had with her family from behind bars.

 USCF’s units include women’s general population; men’s general population; restricted housing for men and women; and a mental health, medical, and geriatric unit.
 Ruby is one of nearly 375 women residing in the women’s general population unit, known as Dell.
 She is very familiar with one inmate in her unit: Jodi Hildebrandt.